HannesOberreiter/btree_server/db_changes.md

 ## checkup

 - table renamed to checkups
-- queen, eggs, capped_brood, queen_cells changed to boolean
+- queen, eggs, capped_brood, queencells changed to boolean
-- varroa changed to float
 - ct_id renamed to type_id
 - created renamed to created_at
 - edited renamed to updated_at